Chasmanthium latifolium: Uses

-Uses

 Chasmanthium latifolium has historically been used by the Cocopah Nation as a food source.
-The Cocopah Nation would harvest, dry, and grind the seed heads and then mix them with water to make a rudimentary dough.
+They would harvest, dry, and grind the seed heads and then mix them with water to make a rudimentary dough.

-Chasmanthium latifolium is used on green roofs in Korea.
-Chasmanthium latifolium best performs on flat roofs.
+In Korea, C. latifolium is used on green roofs and best performs on flat roofs.

-Chasmanthium latifolium is planted as a perennial cool-season grass on old logging trails and landings to prevent erosion and provide wildlife habitat.
+C. latifolium is planted as a perennial cool-season grass on old logging trails and landings to prevent erosion and provide wildlife habitat.